tgmgroup/CrosswordGame/README.md

 The server code is written in modern Javascript ES6 and the server is tested using `node.js` version 19.2.0.
 It may work in earlier versions of `node.js`, but is untested.
 The server has only been tested running on Ubuntu 22.04.

-The client is also written in Javascript ES6 and works in all the browsers tested so far (latest versions of Chrome, Firefox, Android WebView, Opera, Safari).
+The browser code is also written in Javascript ES6 and works in all the browsers tested so far.
+Oldest tested versions are:

+* Chrome 72
+* Edge 80
+* Firefox 80
+* Opera 60
+* Safari 14.1 (Big Sur)

 ## Single-player (runs in the browser)